The 78: History

-Proposed new White Sox stadium

 In 2024, it was reported that the Chicago White Sox and its owner Jerry Reinsdorf were in discussions with Related Midwest to potentially build a new stadium on the site to replace Rate Field following the end of the team's lease in 2029.
 In addition to the stadium, the plan calls for retail, offices, and housing.

 Between August and September 2024, the White Sox and developer Related Midwest built a temporary field on the site.

-Proposed new Chicago Fire stadium

-The owner of the Chicago Fire FC soccer team Joe Mansueto proposes to build a stadium exclusively for soccer games on a 9-acre site in The 78.
-Mansueto plans to use private funds.
-The City of Chicago would be responsible for site preparation, as the area lacks basic utilities (water, sewer, electric) at present.
-Some unused railroad tracks need to be removed.
-His aim is to open the team’s 2028 season in its own stadium.
+The owner of the Chicago Fire FC soccer team Joe Mansueto proposed to build a soccer-specific stadium on a 9-acre site in The 78.
+Mansueto planned to use private funds, while City of Chicago would be responsible for site preparation, as the area was lacking in basic utilities (water, sewer, electric) at present.
+Some unused railroad tracks had to be removed.
+The Fire's aim is to open the team’s 2028 season in its own stadium.

 Earlier, the owner and developer presented the idea of a joint stadium.
-The Chicago Fire FC, which currently plays at Soldier Field, would construct a new stadium there along with the White Sox.
-Joe Mansueto's plans to privately finance a new stadium makes their path much clearer than that of the Bears and White Sox if they choose to develop in this area just south of the Loop, given the aforementioned two are seeking public funding.
+Chicago Fire FC, which currently plays at Soldier Field, would construct a new stadium there along with the White Sox.
+Mansueto's plans to privately finance a new stadium makes their path much clearer than that of the Bears and White Sox if they choose to develop in this area just south of the Loop, given the aforementioned two teams are seeking public funding.
+Ultimately, a soccer-specific plan went ahead.

+Chicago Fire FC owner Joe Mansueto, Mayor Brandon Johnson, Major League Soccer Commissioner Don Garber, Chicago Fire President of Business Operations Dave Baldwin, and Related Midwest President Curt Bailey joined the groundbreaking ceremony for McDonald's Park on March 3, 2026.

+The soccer stadium will be officially named McDonald's Park under a long-term naming rights partnership with Chicago-based fast-food brand McDonald's.
+The deal runs through at least 2040 and is the first time McDonald's has purchased naming rights for a major professional sports stadium in the United States.